 Implementing Changes In The Tax Structure

-To implement the previoiusly described changes in our tax structure, we just have to pass a new law.
+To implement the previoiusly described changes in our tax structure, we just need to pass a new law.
 The new law would repeal relevant portions of the existing tax laws and regulations, and replace them with a new tax law we would write ourselves.
 Presto.
 New tax structure in place.
 No muss, no fuss.
 No letters, no complaining, no demonstrations, no million person march, no grass roots movement.
 Just straight to business with a newly elected congress comprising non-politicians working to make our own lives better.

 Such a law can and should be short and to the point, and easy to understand in its entirety by anyone of average intelligence.
 In addition to increasing the minimum wage to a more rational level, we can also reduce the hours in a work week, and increase the minimum amount of vacation time we get, to give us more actual freedom to enjoy.
 Here is a bill that is completely suitable for these purposes: